fhriley/kodi-headless-novnc/README.md

 * `KODI_UID` - The user ID to run all processes in the container under (default `2000`)
 * `KODI_GID` - The group ID to run all processes in the container under (default `2000`)

-You may also mount your own copy of `advancedsettings.xml` if you like to.
+You may also mount your own copy of `advancedsettings.xml` at `/data/.kodi/userdata/advancedsettings.xml` if you like to.
 The container startup will then skip any of the database configuration variables (KODI_DB*) and just use the supplied copy.

-You may also mount your own copy of `sources.xml` if you like to.
+You may also mount your own copy of `sources.xml` at `/data/.kodi/userdata/sources.xml` if you like to.
 The container startup will then skip any of the source configuration variables (KODI_*_SOURCE) and just use the supplied copy.

 __WARNING__: A misconfigured sources.xml or passwords.xml can lead to the Kodi instance not finding any of your media which will result in emptying your database.
 Make a backup of your database and/or be double sure before enabling this feature!